antoinepringalle/poppy-docs/en/programming/rest.md

 <b>Description</b>

-Gives all the motor names list of motors of an alias
+Gives all the motor names list of motors of an alias.

 <b>cURL command example</b>